- What is breast reconstruction?

 There are 2 types of TRAM flaps:

 - A pedicle flap leaves the flap attached to its original blood supply and tunnels it under the skin to the breast area.
-This can leave an area of fullness where the tissue is tunneled through.
+This can leave an area of fullness under the skin where the tissue is tunneled.

 - In a free flap, the surgeon cuts the flap of skin, fat, blood vessels, and muscle for the implant free from its original location and then attaches it to blood vessels in the chest.
 This requires the use of a microscope (microsurgery) to connect the tiny vessels and takes longer than a pedicle flap.
 The free flap is not done as often as the pedicle flap, but some doctors think that it can result in a more natural shape.